LakeYS/blockland-discord-bridge/README.md

 # Blockland Discord Bridge
 This is a Discord bridge for Blockland that allows the players in a server to communicate with Discord, and vice versa.

+See also: [Brikkit Discord Bridge](https://github.com/LakeYS/Brikkit-Discord-Bridge) - A Discord bridge for Brickadia.

 # Setup
 Detailed setup instructions coming soon.